 These burritos are simple to put together on a busy weeknight and make delicious leftovers.
 If you don't have Greek yogurt, you can substitute nonfat sour cream or 4oz reduced fat cream cheese.
 This filling can also be served in corn tortillas for a gluten-free meal.
 Serve this filling on whole wheat tortillas for an extra dose of fiber and whole grains, and top with your favorite veggies.
 Enjoy!

-Break off a little piece anytime you need
+Freeze the extra pureed chipotle sauce.
+Break off a little piece anytime you need to add a little heat to your recipe. |

 1 bell pepper, sliced